Are you affected by the New Mexico Human Rights Act, and if so, how?

 If you are subject to the New Mexico Human Rights Act, it is your responsibility to learn how to be in compliance.
 The Human Rights Bureau is here to help if you have questions.
-Compliance with the statute includes displaying an informational poster (available by mail from the Human Rights Bureau or by downloading the PDF file) in your place of business.
+Compliance with the statute includes displaying an informational poster (available by downloading the PDF file) in your place of business.

 If you have a question about a compliance issue for which you would like the Bureau’s assistance, you may contact our office and ask to speak with an investigator.
 Your call and the details of your question will remain confidential.